uvarc/rc-website/content/userinfo/howtos/rivanna/bioinfo-on-rivanna.md

 There is NO WARRANTY, to the extent permitted by law.
 ```

-You will need to include the appropriate module load commands into your SLURM script.
+You will need to include the appropriate module load commands into your Slurm script.

-# General Considerations for SLURM Jobs
+# General Considerations for Slurm Jobs

 Most bioinformatics software packages are designed to run on a single compute node with varying support for multi-threading and utilization of multiple cpu cores.
 Many can run on only one core.
 In that case, please request only a single task.

 Some software is multi-threaded.
 Usually it communicates the number of threads requested through a command-line option.
-In this case the SLURM job scripts should contain the following two SBATCH directives:
+In this case the Slurm job scripts should contain the following two SBATCH directives:
 ```
 #SBATCH -N 1                    # request single node
 #SBATCH --cpus-per-task=<X>     # request multiple cpu cores